 Of the nine that tested positive for celiac disease, only two of them had gastrointestinal symptoms.

-This means the majority of the patients had asymptomatic or silent celiac, which means they presented non-gastrointestinal symptoms, which are the typical symptoms displayed by celiac patients.
+This means the majority of the patients had asymptomatic or silent celiac and didn’t present with typical gastrointestinal symptoms that plague many celiac patients.

-Many researchers suspect that geographic tongue is a sign of a nutritional deficiency, particular deficiencies in iron, vitamin B6 and B12, folic acid and zinc.
+Many researchers suspect that geographic tongue is a sign of a nutritional deficiency, particularly deficiencies in iron, vitamin B6 and B12, folic acid, and zinc.

-Celiac disease is an autoimmune disease that impairs the body’s ability to properly absorb nutrients.
-When a person with celiac disease eats gluten, a protein found in wheat, rye, barley and sometimes oats, the body’s immune system gets confused and mistakenly attacks the lining of the small intestine.
+Celiac disease is an autoimmune disease that impairs the body’s ability to absorb nutrients properly.
+When a person with celiac disease eats gluten, a protein found in wheat, rye, barley, and sometimes oats, the body’s immune system gets confused and mistakenly attacks the lining of the small intestine.

-A properly functioning small intestine is essential for absorption and distribution of nutrients from food.
-Without a fully functioning small intestine, people with celiac disease experience malnourishment, and they experience other negative health consequences resulting from a lack of proper nutrition.
+A properly functioning small intestine is essential for absorbing and distributing nutrients from food.
+Without a fully functioning small intestine, people with celiac disease experience malnourishment, and they experience other adverse health consequences resulting from a lack of proper nutrition.

 This is why celiac disease symptoms often present themselves in non-classical disorders (non-digestive disorders) such as migraines, skin conditions, joint pain, and, you guessed it, geographic tongue.

 You can test yourself for nutritional deficiencies with a few at-home Vitamin tests (Vitamin D, Vitamin B).
-Be sure to read my article, Supplements for Celiac Disease and Gluten Intolerance, for more ways to boost your health via supplementation.
+Read my article, Supplements for Celiac Disease and Gluten Intolerance, for more ways to boost your health via supplementation.

-I would like to present my own story as a case study to the connection between gluten and geographic tongue.
+I want to present my story as a case study of the connection between gluten and geographic tongue.

 Each doctor and dentist reassured me nothing was “wrong” and that this was a benign condition with an unknown cause.
 I took this information at face value my whole life!

-Geographic tongue is unsightly.
+It’s also unsightly.
 How do you explain to someone that you have these benign lesions on your tongue and not have them worry they will “catch” it?
-It definitely made dating a tricky.
+It definitely makes dating tricky.

-I rarely exhibit a geographic tongue episode anymore, after 8+ years of a strict gluten-free diet, and when I do, it’s typically in the week’s after an accidental glutening episode, in times of stress, or when I’m not eating well and am “off” my normal routine.
-Just like cold sores, I rarely get geographic tongue any more.
+In fact, 8+ years into the gluten-free lifestyle, I rarely get geographic tongue episodes, and if I do, the breakout is mild.
+It might occur after getting accidentally glutened, in times of stress, or when I’m not eating well and am “off” my routine.
+Just like cold sores, I rarely get geographic tongue anymore, but occasionally it happens, and when it does, it sucks.

-I discussed geographic tongue with Dr. Tom O’Bryan when he interviewed me for his weekly Facebook Live segment.
-You can watch the full segment below (and see me stick out my healthy tongue when prompted to do so by Dr. Tom – so embarrassing!).
+As a funny side note, I discussed geographic tongue with Dr. Tom O’Bryan when he interviewed me for his weekly Facebook Live segment.
+You can watch the entire segment below (and see me stick out my healthy, geographic-free tongue when prompted by Dr. Tom – so embarrassing!).

 What To Do If You Have Geographic Tongue